stackpress/lib/docs/Events.md

 A new TaskQueue instance for managing event tasks.

-#### Setting Hooks
+### 2.10.
+Setting Hooks

-The following example shows how to set before and after hooks for event execution.
+The following example shows how to set before and after hooks for event execution monitoring.

 ```typescript
 emitter.before = async (event) => {